 One thing that's never taught in Texas driver's education courses, although it should be, is how to safely share the road with semi-trucks in Houston.
 Trucking accidents accounted for over 4,000 deaths in 2019, and this number is expected to continue to rise.
 By learning how to properly share the road with these large vehicles, you may help prevent an accident.
-Below, our experienced Houston truck accident lawyer details several ways that you can take precaution when sharing the road with semi-trucks.
+Below, our experienced Houston truck accident lawyer details several ways you can take precautions when sharing the road with semi-trucks.

-The Dangers of Trucks on the Road
+The Dangers of Trucks on the Road in Texas

 Semi-trucks operate much differently than traditional vehicles on the road.
 They have additional things to worry about which create hazards on the road, such as:

 - Monstrous blind spots.
 Unlike regular vehicles, semi-trucks often have multiple blind spots.
 These blind spots may occur in the front, side, and back of the semi-truck.
 This makes it impossible for the driver to see vehicles in these blind spots.

 - Extended stop times.
 Due to the sheer volume of semi-trucks, they take much longer to come to a halt.
 It’s important to remember that these vehicles will not be able to stop quickly in the event of a hazard arising.